crlandsc/Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 ### Preprocessing Summary
 Data collection and preprocessing consist of three steps:
-- Collect audio data and genres
+- Collect audio data and genres.
-- Convert audio to MFCCs
+- Convert audio to MFCCs.
-- Save MFCCs and genres to disk
+- Save MFCCs and genres to disk.

 During this process, the audio files are split into 3-second segments.
 Because neural networks need a large number of samples to train on, this effectively increases the number of samples we will be able to feed into our network.
 Once all steps previously illustrated were complete, the data was ready to train the models.